astukalo/astukalo.github.io/_posts/2016-07-02-redirect-to-file.md

 Unfortunately, these log entries are quite important to ignore and of course we would like to know **when** shit happens.

-So, I have written this shell script to redirect output to file and add timestamps there:
+So, I have written this shell script to redirect output to file and to add timestamps there<!--more-->:

 {% gist 080964d1553dca2349e9d98b10f933a6 %}